agathe/KinHelloWorld/hi-kin-ios.md

 ## The environments

-In this tutorial, we are using the test environment.
-The test environment allows us to create accounts, fund them and send kins between accounts via transactions, all with the purpose of getting started and testing our app.
+In this tutorial, we are using the playground environment.
+The playground environment allows us to create accounts, fund them and send kins between accounts via transactions, all with the purpose of getting started and testing our app.

 Transition to the main environment when your app is ready for production.
 The main environment works similarly,